New Patients 704-486-8911

 Are crooked teeth genetic?

 Different factors can cause crooked teeth, such as genetics, accidents or tooth grinding.
-Genetics may play a factor in teeth alignment, but there are a variety of other factors that may impact alignment.
+Genetics may play a factor in teeth alignment, but a variety of other factors may impact alignment.
 Jaw size, diet, and oral care may also impact teeth alignment.

 Straighten Crooked Teeth with our Dentist in Charlotte, NC

 Prevent dental problems before they worsen.
-Call Dr. Reece in his Charlotte, NC office at 704-486-8911 or request an appointment online for comfortable, high-quality dental care.
+Call Dr. Reece in Charlotte, NC, at 704-486-8911 or request an appointment online for crooked teeth treatments.
 Dr. Reece and his staff will work with you to find a treatment option you can smile about.